XBigTK13X/snowstream/design/transcode.md

 Currently, only ExoPlayer will handle HDR.
 Maybe transcode keeping the bit depth and HDR, but to a different codec that the device supports.

+If a large movie has text subs, then ffmpeg will take ages to begin burning in the subtitles.
+It processes the entire video before providing a useable streaming handle.

 # Thoughts on v2

  1. Allow different users to stream the same file at different settings?